Search

 Minimum Salary~₹25,000/month

-Note: At ₹20,000 salary, approval depends heavily on your employer type and CIBIL score.
+Note: At a ₹20,000 salary, approval depends heavily on your employer type and CIBIL score.

 Rewards Structure (2026)